 Finding the right retirement plan for your company

-Two of the most common plans are IRAs and 401(k)s.
+Common retirement options include IRAs and employer-sponsored retirement plans such as 401(k)s.
 To date, IRAs have been available to anyone through a bank or financial institution, but increasingly, through state-mandated programs like CalSavers, they’re being offered through employers.
 However, compared to an IRA, a typical 401(k):

 Offers contributions that could reduce your taxable income (since contributions are made pre-tax)

 Has no eligibility restrictions in terms of household income

 May incur tax benefits for both employees and employers

 Read more about the differences between an IRA and a 401(k).

 The CalSavers program is just one way to comply with state retirement mandates.
 However, it’s important to shop around and research all of your options to make the best financial choice for you and your employees.

 Want to explore the advantages of offering your employees a 401(k) benefit instead of the state retirement plan?
 Get started today.

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.